kobotoolbox/docs/source/index.rst

 Search the knowledge base, browse our resources and visit our forum for more detail information

+..
+README: please don't change name or caption of TOCs - they are used for
+..
+JavaScript code and for properly building the custom section pages.
+..
+If you need to change them, please contact a developer :-*

 .. toctree::
   :maxdepth: 2
   :caption: Getting Started